Accent (sociolinguistics): Being understood

 Inadequate instruction in speech/pronunciation can result in a complete breakdown in communication.
 The proliferation of commercial "accent reduction" services is seen as a sign that many ESL teachers are not meeting their students' needs for speech/pronunciation instruction.

 The goals of speech/pronunciation instruction should include: to help the learner speak in a way that is easy to understand and does not distract the listener, to increase the self-confidence of the learner, and to develop the skills to self-monitor and adapt one's own speech.

 Even when the listener does understand the speaker, the presence of an accent that is difficult to understand can produce anxiety in the listener that he will not understand what comes next, and cause him to end the conversation earlier or avoid difficult topics.
+"In speech the perceptual salience of the accent overrides other measures of competence and performance," wrote Ingrid Piller.

 Intelligibility of speech, in comparison to native-like accent, has been experimentally reported to be of greater importance for the second language speakers.
 As such ways of increasing intelligibility of speech has been recommended by some researchers within the field.
+A strong accent does not necessarily impede intelligibility despite common perceptions.

 Prestige

-Certain accents are perceived to carry more prestige in a society than other accents.
+Certain accents, particularly those of European heritage, are perceived to carry more prestige in a society than other accents, such that some speakers may as a result consciously adopt them.
 This is often due to their association with the elite part of society.
 For example, in the United Kingdom, Received Pronunciation of the English language is associated with the traditional upper class.
 The same can be said about the predominance of Southeastern Brazilian accents in the case of the Brazilian variant of the Portuguese language, especially considering the disparity of prestige between most caipira-influenced speech, associated with rural environment and lack of formal education, together with the Portuguese spoken in some other communities of lower socioeconomic strata such as favela dwellers, and other sociocultural variants such as middle and upper class paulistano (dialect spoken from Greater São Paulo to the East) and fluminense (dialect spoken in the state of Rio de Janeiro) to the other side, inside Southeastern Brazil itself.

-However, in linguistics, there is no differentiation among accents in regard to their prestige, aesthetics, or correctness.
-All languages and accents are linguistically equal.
+The goal of linguistics with respect to accents is to catalogue them and to track, explain, and, occasionally, predict their evolution.
+In the process, linguistics recognizes that the assignment of differing levels of prestige, aesthetic merit, and/or "standardness" by different sectors of society to different accents influences the evolution of those accents.
+However, linguistics, at least in its ideal form, does not itself participate in making those normative assessments and comparisons.
+In turn, it does not pass judgment about whether societally performed normative judgments are accurate, in part because doing so would require the independent performance and articulation of normative judgments when setting and promulgating standards against which to assess normative judgments by sectors of society.